iamrayhansufi/nikah-sufiyana-matrimonial/README.md

 ## Database

-The project uses a PostgreSQL database hosted on NeonDB.
+The project uses Redis as its primary database, hosted on Upstash.
 To work with the database:

-- Generate Drizzle schema changes: `npm run db:generate`
+- Initialize Redis: `npm run redis:init`
-- Run migrations: `npm run db:migrate`
+- Migrate data: `npm run redis:migrate`
-- Push schema changes: `npm run db:push`
+- Verify Redis data: `npm run redis:verify`
-- Open Drizzle Studio: `npm run db:studio`
+- Test API routes: `npm run redis:test-api`

+For more details about the Redis migration and data structure, see:
+- `REDIS_MIGRATION_COMPLETION_REPORT.md`

 ## Scripts